-Certain services at an in-network hospital, ambulatory surgical center or other facility in-network cost-sharing amount.
-This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist or intensivist services.
+When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
+In these cases, the most those providers may bill you is your plan's innetwork cost-sharing amount.
+This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
 These providers can't balance bill you and may not ask you to give up your protections not to be balance billed.
-Under Georgia law this rule also applies to imaging centers, birthing centers and similar facilities in addition to hospitals and ambulatory surgical centers.
+Under Georgia law this rule also applies to imaging centers, birthing centers, and similar facilities in addition to hospitals and ambulatory surgical centers.
 If you get other services at these in-network facilities, out-of-network providers can't balance bill you, unless you give written consent and give up your protections.